X icon white, transparent background.

 4. Lacking clarity

 Great 1:1s aren’t spontaneous, they require preparation and planning.
 Individuals should feel confident writing up agenda points, and companies should look at organization-wide structures for one to ones, which may include training both managers and direct reports.
-Employees should know how one on ones work, why they’re essential, and their purpose so they can come to meetings with the right mindset and get the most out of them.
-Otherwise, they might treat one on ones as mere status updates and be less engaged with feedback.
+Employees should know how one-on-ones work, why they’re essential, and their purpose so they can come to meetings with the right mindset and get the most out of them.
+Otherwise, they might treat one-on-ones as mere status updates and be less engaged with feedback.

 User interface of Leapsome’s Meetings module